Brent Lillibridge: Chicago White Sox

 On December 4, 2008, the Braves traded Lillibridge, Tyler Flowers, Jon Gilmore, and Santos Rodriguez to the Chicago White Sox for Javier Vázquez and Boone Logan.

 On April 11, 2011, Lillibridge hit a fifth-inning home run off Dallas Braden.
-It was the 10,000th home run hit in the 112-year history of White Sox baseball.

-Lillibridge garnered media coverage after he made two back-to-back, game-saving and game-ending defensive catches while playing right field on April 26, 2011.
-The catches comprised the two final outs of a game played against the New York Yankees in Yankee Stadium and resulted in the White Sox getting the victory.
+It was the 10,000th home run hit by the White Sox in their 112-year history.
+Lillibridge garnered media coverage after he made two back-to-back, game-saving and game-ending defensive catches while playing right field on April 26 against the New York Yankees in Yankee Stadium.

 Boston Red Sox

 On June 24, 2012, Lillibridge was traded to the Boston Red Sox with Zach Stewart for Kevin Youkilis and cash.
 The Red Sox designated him for assignment on July 16.

 Cleveland Indians

-Lillibridge was traded by Boston to the Cleveland Indians on July 24, for minor league pitcher José De La Torre.
-On November 20, 2012, Lillibridge was assigned outright to the Indians Triple-A affiliate Columbus Clippers.
+Boston traded Lillibridge to the Cleveland Indians on July 24, 2012 for minor league pitcher José De La Torre.
+On November 20, Lillibridge was outright outright to the Triple-A Columbus Clippers.
 Lillibridge declined the assignment to Columbus and was granted free agency on November 26.